 Though they do not guarantee survival, the products in this review are meant to enhance safety in an avalanche.
 When it comes to safety, making a selection can be an overwhelming task.
 This review is designed to help lay out the differences between the avalanche beacons on the market today.
-Reference our Buying Advice article to learn how these products work and essential factors to keep in mind when making your next purchase.

 A Note on Wearing an Avalanche Beacon

 On average, 38 people die from avalanches in North America every year and around 185 people worldwide.
 In North America, roughly one-third of those deaths are a result of trauma, and the other two-thirds are a result of asphyxiation.
 Wearing an avalanche beacon doesn't guarantee survival in an avalanche and the fact that you are wearing one should not persuade you to ski, snowboard, or snowmobile in a way you otherwise wouldn't.

 Practice Makes Perfect